 Download the app

 Users can access RBDigital Magazines and Zinio for Libraries on their computer or through apps.
-The RBDigital Magazines app is available on iPad here and Android here.
-There is also a Zinio for Libraries app that is no longer updated, but can be downloaded on iPad here and Android here.
+The Zinio for Libraries app is no longer updated but is still available in the App Store and Google Play.

 Libraries that support RBDigital Magazines and Zinio for Libraries